FARM INTERNSHIPS *Our 2026 internship is Full*

 YOUR DAYS ON THE FARM

-In the height of the season, our farm runs from 8 am - 4 pm (depending on the weather), Monday - Thursday.
-Each Interns schedule will be different, and you will have the option to work our agritourism events (You Pick Flowers, Farm to Table Dinners, etc) and farmers markets.
+In the height of the season, our farm runs from 8 am - 4 pm, Monday - Thursday, with Agritourism events Friday-Sunday.
+Each Intern’s schedule will be different, and you have the option to work our Agritourism events for additional income.

-We meet for lunch in our covered Pavilion from 12-1 pm (you’re welcome to bring your hammock).
+• We meet for lunch in our covered Pavilion from 12-1 pm (you’re welcome to bring your hammock).
 Don’t forget your water bottle, SPF protection and a hat!
+We also recommend investing in a waterproof pair of work boots.

 INTERNSHIP APPLICATION